-I have been teaching guitar professionally since 1992, when Don’t Fret Guitar Instruction was established.
-Over the years, I have taught countless students (beginners to advanced) how to play or improve their chops.
+With 40 years of teaching professionally, I have taught countless students (beginners to advanced) how to play or improve their chops.

-This is a breakdown of the rhythm guitar part to Gary Moore's I Still Got The Blues.
-This is an extremely well written song.
+This is a breakdown of the rhythm guitar part to Gary Moore's "I Still Got The Blues."
+This is an extremely well-written song.
 Great vocals, lyrics, arrangement, and of course, some of the most soulful guitar playing ever recorded.
 Gary Moore combined his metal roots with his love of blues to produce some of the most unforgettable playing ever.
 I remember reading a quote from Albert King.
 He was standing backstage watching Gary, and suddenly blurted out "dang, that kid can play".
 This is an understatement.

 In measure two, the D minor seven over G is a slash chord.
 The G is the lowest note of the chord, and is duplicated in the bassline.
 In theory, the E Major chord in measure six, forces a G sharp into the Aeolian mode, turning the scale into A Harmonic minor.
 Scale spelling for this is: A B C D E F G sharp A (one octave).
 This is the only deviation from C Major (A Aeolian) in the intro, the verses, and the end loop.

 When playing these, or any arpeggios, I always tell guitar students to form the whole chord, even if you are not playing some of the notes.
 That way, if you miss-pick one the notes, at least it will still sound like the chord.
 A good example is the C Major seven chord.
 Place your second finger on the E on the fourth string, to form the entire chord.
 If you happen to miss the C bass note and pick the E instead, at least it will sound right!

 The dot above the chords is a staccato mark.
 Cut the chords off to create a short, sharp sound.
 This is achieved by releasing the pressure on the fret hand right after the strum, then quickly applying it again.
 This can be a difficult technique, if you are not used to it, but gets easier very quickly with practice.
 This results in a piano like sound, where the player hits the chord then quickly releases his hand, instead of holding his hand on the keys.

 The same technique that was used for the choruses could be applied to the bridge.
 However, to make this part separate from the chorus, try holding the pressure on the chords, but place a heavy accent on beats one and two.
 These are normal accents for a triplet sound.
 It tends to keep the beats distinct from one another.
 Try this even when playing single note triplets.

 Move back into the staccato, fret hand release technique for this chorus.
 Play the E5 with heavy accents in measure eight.
 Gary performs a slide into this chord, very cool!
 The last F9 and E7 sharp nine are held for two bars as opposed to one.
 Once again, let these chords ring as long as you can, before you have to move your fret hand.

 Quite often in blues, a minor third (in this case: G), is imposed on Major and seventh chords to lend a more gritty sound.
 This note (G natural) is in the A minor Pentatonic scale as well as the A Aeolian mode.
 This is a great progression to jam on.
 Hard to hit a bad sounding note, no matter what chord you are on, due to the minor and Major seventh chords.

 It is played at the twelfth position.
 The twelfth fret is where the guitar neck starts all over again, usually symbolized by double dots as the fret marker.
 The notes at this fret are the same as the open strings (E A D G B E, sixth string to first), but sound an octave higher.
 The C Major pattern below is one of the easiest to improvise with, as it is contained in four frets, and is very symmetrical in shape.

 Main Guitar Melody